Back to Home

 • Maintain high contrast between foreground and background (aim for 4.5:1 ratio per WCAG)

-• Use a quiet zone (white space) around the code
+• Use a quiet zone (margin) around the code—at least 4 modules per the standard

 • Size appropriately for viewing distance (min 2cm for close-up)